tailhook/stator/README.rst

 :Status: Proof of Concept

-Goal: fast library that does asyncrhonous stuff for scripting languages (python)

-Challenges:

-* Scripting languages do everything dynamically, so we can't use normal rotor composition of state machines.
-Should either use virtual dispatch or have a type that has all protocols at once.
+An library that does asynchronous I/O in a separate thread to circumvent global interpreter lock in scripting languages (in particular python), and considerably decrease response latency and increase throughput of network applications.